-2. Put off a visit to the vet
+2. Visit the vet

 While a trip to the vet may not feature high on your to-do list in the run-up to Move day, it’s important to prioritise.
 That way, you can check your pet’s vaccinations are up-to-date, and you’ve got all the relevant records and certificates to hand.

-3. Packing medication for any existing conditions
+3. Pack medication for existing conditions

 You may be busy trying to get everything packed into boxes, but it’s important not to pack medication that your pet needs on a daily basis.
 Make sure you keep items in a safe place so you can locate them easily once you arrive at your new home.

-4. Not packing an ‘overnight kit’
+4. Organise an ‘overnight kit’

 Don’t be so preoccupied with packing your own stuff, that you overlook packing an ‘overnight kit’ for your pet.
-This easily-accessible kit should include enough food, cat litter, toys and grooming brushes to you’re your pet comfortable during the first days at your new home while you are unpacking.
+This easily-accessible kit should include enough food, cat litter, toys and grooming brushes to get your pet comfortable during the first days at your new home while you are unpacking.

-5. Forgetting to update your pet’s microchip
+5. Update your pet’s microchip

 If your cat or dog is micro-chipped, update the details of your new address and phone number on the central database in case your pet goes missing during the upheaval of the move, or walkabout when you arrive at your new home.
 It’s also worth buying or making a new tag with your new address and contact details, which your pet can wear on Move Day.
 If the worst does happen, and your pet goes astray, sites such as Petlog can help you find your pet.

-6. Failing to register with a new veterinary practice
+6. Register with a new vet

 You may have set aside time to register with a new doctor, dentist and other medical practitioners you visit, but don’t overlook the need to register with a new vet for your pets.
 Ask your old vet for recommendations and speak to neighbours in your new area.
 If you have an unusual pet, or one with peculiar medical conditions, finding the right vet is even more important.
 Consider paying a visit to the practice to check you’re happy with the service on offer.

-7. Departing from the normal routine
+7. Keep the normal routine

 While your daily routine may be more than a little out of kilter around Move Day, remember that animals – and cats in particular – are creatures of habit.
 It may be hard with so much going on, but try to feed and exercise pets at their regular times.

-8. Bringing out pet carriers at the last minute
+8. Bring out pet carriers in advance

 Cats may panic at the sight of their cat boxes, as they’ll associate these with trips to the vet.
 A better approach is to leave these boxes in view in the lead-up to Move Day so pets get used to their sight and smell.